inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 woke up. ``sensor3`` starts sending preambles, while the other nodes are asleep.
 All of them wake up before the end of the preamble transmission.
-When the nodes are awake, they receive the preamble, and receive the data packet as well at the physical layer (the mac discards it if it is not for them.)
+When the nodes are awake, they receive the preamble, and receive the data packet as well, at the physical layer (the mac discards it if it is not for them.)
 Then the gateway sends it to the server.
-Note that all nodes receive the preables and the data packet as well.
+Note that all nodes receive the preambles and the data packet as well.

 X-MAC
 ~~~~~